OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-01.md

 ## Philippians 1:3

-I thank my God every time I think of you,
+I thank my God every time I think of you in prayer,

 ## Philippians 1:4